vking34/go-learning/src/09-switch/README.md

     ```

 - In Go, the control comes out of the switch statement immediately after a case is executed.
 A ```fallthrough``` statement is used to transfer control to the first statement of the case that is present immediately after the case which has been executed.

+- ```fallthrough``` can not in the final case

+- ```break``` statement can be used to terminate a switch early before it completes.

+- if ```switch``` is inside a for loop and we want to terminate early, we can label the for loop and ```break``` label when meet the condition.
+    - if the break statement is used without the label, the switch statement will only be broken and the loop will continue running.